Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Implementation

 \subsection{Hybrid Analysis for Dynamic Features}

-The system dependence graph may not capture the full semantics of some OAuth specifications.
-For instance, one CVE entry (\textit{CVE-2020-26938}), identified by \toolname, is caused by checking if the $redirect\_uri$ value contains an absolute URI using an incorrect URI pattern \textit{"[a-zA-Z][a-zA-Z0-9+.-]+:"}.
+The system dependence graph may not capture the full semantics of some OAuth properties.
+For instance, one CVE entry (\textit{CVE-2020-26938}), identified by \toolname, is caused by checking if the redirect URI contains an absolute URI using an incorrect URI pattern \textit{"[a-zA-Z][a-zA-Z0-9+.-]+:"}.
 This may lead to incorrect results since our current abstraction does not reason about the semantics of regular expressions.
-On the other hand, a fully dynamic analysis will be prohibitive since we have to deal with libraries with large codebase.
+Also, since our tool is based on static analysis, it may not determine whether a branch condition evaluates to true or not.
+However, a fully dynamic analysis will be prohibitive since we have to deal with libraries with a large codebase.

 To mitigate the above-mentioned challenge, \toolname incorporates a hybrid approach: in particular, given an application that may potentially contain dynamic features or regular expressions that go beyond the scope of our current static analysis, we first make the most conservative assumption by assigning relevant predicates to \texttt{false}.
 For instance, the \texttt{branch} predicate will evaluate to false if its condition contains regular expressions, which will fail the signature matching procedure and raise a potential \emph{false alarm}.
 After that, we perform a light-weight \emph{delta testing} as follows: for each predicate that is assigned to \texttt{false} due to our conservative assumption, we dynamically exercise the relevant code to recover the missing facts.
 For example, for the case with regular expressions, given a set of input strings, we will test whether the actual regular expression's output is the same as the ones generated by the correct regular expression.
 If so, we turn its corresponding predicate to \texttt{true} and rerun \toolname.
 We iterate this process until \toolname confirms a violation or all false alarms are eliminated.
-For dynamic features such as reflective calls in Java, our current implementation can handle cases where reflective calls take arguments with string constants.
-In that case, we leverage the current data-flow analysis to keep track of the strings that may be used as class or function names.
+Our current implementation can handle cases of dynamic features (e.g., reflective calls in Java) where it takes arguments with string constants.
+In such cases, we leverage the current data-flow analysis to keep track of the strings that may be used as class or function names.